BasilGuo/fc-binding-message/draft-xu-fc-binding-message.md

 --- abstract

-This documents defines a standard profile for Binding Messages (BM) used in Resource Public Key Infrastructure (RPKI).
+This document defines a standard profile for Binding Messages (BM) used in Resource Public Key Infrastructure (RPKI).
 A BM is a digitally signed object that provides a means of verifying that an IP address prefix announced from `AS a` to `AS b` and selected by `AS b`.
 When validated, a BM's eContent can be used for the detection and mitigation of route hijacking and provide protection for the AS_PATH attribute in BGP-UPDATE.

 --- middle